 What we have observed in Example~\ref{ex5:clip} is not a coincidence.
 The following lemma gives simple conditions under which an informed proposal is guaranteed to have acceptance probability equal to $1$.

 \begin{lemma} Let $x' \in \cN(x)$.
 Assume that $Z_h(x) \geq L$ and $\pi(x') / \pi(x) \geq \ell \geq \N$.
 Then,

-That is, an informed proposal from $x$ to $x'$ has acceptance probability $1$. \end{lemma} \begin{proof} See Appendix~\ref{sec:appx-proof}. \end{proof} The assumption $Z_h(x) \geq L$ used in Lemma~\ref{lm:accept-prob} is weak, and it will be satisfied if $x$ has one neighboring state $z$ such that $\pi(z)/\pi(x) \geq L$, which is true if $L \leq \R$.
+That is, an informed proposal to move from $x$ to $x'$ has acceptance probability $1$. \end{lemma} \begin{proof} See Section~\ref{sec:appx-proof}. \end{proof} The assumption $Z_h(x) \geq L$ used in Lemma~\ref{lm:accept-prob} is weak, and it will be satisfied if $x$ has one neighboring state $z$ such that $\pi(z)/\pi(x) \geq L$, which is true if $L \leq \R$.

-\subsection{Dimension-Free Relaxation Time Bound via the Multicommodity Flow Method}
+\subsection{Dimension-free relaxation time bound via the multicommodity flow method}

 Using Lemma~\ref{lm:accept-prob} and Theorem 2 of~\cite{zhou2021complexity}, we can now prove a sharp mixing time bound for informed MH algorithms under the assumption $\R > \N^2$.

 \begin{theorem} Assume $\R > \N^2$.
 Choose $\ell = \N$ and $\N^2 < L \leq \R$.
 Then, $\mathrm{Gap}(\bP^{\rm{lazy}}_h)^{-1} \leq 2 c(\tilde{\rho}) $, and